syncfusion-content/javascript-docs/js/Diagram/Tooltip.md

 ## Tooltip for a specific node/connector

-Tooltips can be customized for every node.
-Tooltip can be defined for individual node/connector by using the [tooltip](/api/js/ejdiagram#members:nodes-tooltip "tooltip") property of that node/connector.
+Tooltips can be customized for each node and connector.
+Tooltip can be defined for individual node/connector by using the node's [tooltip](/api/js/ejdiagram#members:nodes-tooltip "tooltip") and connector's [tooltip](/api/js/ejdiagram#members:connectors-tooltip "tooltip") property.
 In addition to that, you have to remove the **InheritTooltip** option from the [constraints](/api/js/ejdiagram#members:constraints "constraints") of that node/connector.
 The following code example illustrates how to customize tooltips for individual elements.

 {% highlight javascript %}